-In the short term, entities who have not yet reported their BOI should prepare to do so by the applicable deadline, as there is no guarantee of any further delay.
-In the long term, continue to watch this space-lengthy litigation and continued activity in the political branches regarding implementation of the CTA should be expected.
+In the short term, entities who have not yet reported their beneficial ownership information should prepare to do so by the applicable deadline, as there is no indication of any further delay.
+In the longer term, continue to watch this space; lengthy litigation and continued activity in the political branches regarding implementation of the CTA should be expected.

-For more details regarding the CTA's reporting requirements, see our prior publications regarding the CTA as a whole, a midyear status update, New York's corporate transparency law, and our Compliance Collective CLE webinar, among other publications discussing the application of specific CTA exemptions or ambiguities.
+For more details regarding the CTA's reporting requirements, see our prior publications regarding the CTA as a whole, a mid-year status update, New York's corporate transparency law, and our Compliance Collective CLE webinar, among other publications discussing the application of specific CTA exemptions or ambiguities.